Wednesday, the FDA requested manufacturers to pull all ranitidine drugs, also known by the brand name Zantac.

 If your doctor’s office is closed due to the coronavirus pandemic, you can look to one of the previously mentioned over-the-counter options.
 If not, call your doctor for a prescription alternative.

 We recommend that you SAVE THE PACKAGING, copy or take pictures of your packaging, remaining pills, receipts, and other information that will help us show that you took this medication.

 Did Zantac Cause Your Cancer?
 Call Us Today

 If you or a loved one has taken ranitidine or Zantac and been diagnosed with the following cancers:

 You may have a claim to damages, and Groth Law Firm is here to help.
-Our offices offer free virtual consultations or call our office at 414-455-6981.
+Our offices offer free virtual consultations and to discuss adverse drug events such as this, or call our office at 414-455-6981.
 We’re here to help you even if we can’t meet in person.